Circle in the Square Theatre: 21st century

 The theatre temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on September 23, 2021, with previews of Chicken & Biscuits, which ran through November 2021.
 Next, the Circle hosted a revival of the play American Buffalo, which ran from April to July 2022.
 By then, the Circle was the only remaining Broadway theater that was not operated by either a nonprofit company or a large organization.
 The musical KPOP opened at the theater in November 2022, but it lasted for only two weeks.
+A limited engagement of the concert Melissa Etheridge: My Window opened at the Circle in the Square in September 2023.
+Henrik Ibsen's play An Enemy of the People opened at the theater in March 2024, running for three months; it was followed in October by a limited-run revival of Romeo and Juliet.
+Afterward, the musical Just in Time opened at the theater in April 2025.
+Libin remained the theater's president until his death in June 2025.

 School

 The Circle in the Square Theatre School is a drama school associated with the Circle in the Square Theatre; it is the only accredited conservatory attached to a Broadway theater.
 The school was established in 1961 and is housed within Paramount Plaza at 1633 Broadway.
 The school was split from the theater itself in 1993 and has operated as a nonprofit since then.
 The school has also participated in student exchange programs.
 Over the years, the school's alumni have included Kevin Bacon and Philip Seymour Hoffman.